codebybrett/rebol2/working/pratt/README.md

 if this is not true.
 The /OPT refinement makes recurse optional in the sense that no error is raised if there is no expression.

-* Haskell style function calls can be made parsed.
+* Haskell style function calls can be parsed.
 Refer to the Manella article relating to "someFunction".
-Here implemented as a varargs test.
+Here implemented in my varargs test.

 > The object is to translate...

+* Math example demonstrates translation.
 * TODO: Create an example by which the semantic code is defined in terms of itself.
-Perhaps just an excerpt of L from Pratt's article.

 Other thoughts: